 Set-up an automatic savings plan, with direct debits, to ensure you’ve got the cash you need building up.

-In three to 10 years
+Investing for three to ten years

 When our horizon extends beyond three years, we can and should be considering investment strategies.
 This is because we’ve got time to account for any volatility, and taking on a bit of additional risk will likely be compensated by higher returns than saving cash.